kangk1204/Octopus-toolkit2/doc/help.rst

 9.Help
 ======

-If you have any questions, please send an email to the following address: Octopustoolkit@gmail.com
+If you have any questions, please email us to the following address: Octopustoolkit@gmail.com

 When sending an email, please include the following text in the title.